tomatolog/manticore/docs/5_searching/mysql_protocol_support_and_sphinxql.rst

     listen = localhost:9306:mysql41

-Just supporting the protocol and not the SQL syntax would be useless so Manticore now also supports a subset of SQL that we dubbed ManticoreQL.
+Just supporting the protocol and not the SQL syntax would be useless so Manticore now also supports a subset of SQL that we dubbed SphinxQL.
 It supports the standard querying all the index types with SELECT, modifying RT indexes with INSERT, REPLACE, and DELETE, and much more.
-Full ManticoreQL reference is available in `Chapter 8, *ManticoreQL reference* <../8_sphinxql_reference/README.md>`__.
+Full SphinxQL reference is available in `Chapter 8, *SphinxQL reference* <../8_sphinxql_reference/README.md>`__.